TechieTeee/Decentralizing-Data-Pipelines/README.md

 # Decentralizing Data Pipelines

-Survey and comparison of latest tools in data engineering and how they can be combined with decentralized tools to create decentralized data pipelines
+Survey and comparison of latest tools in data engineering and how they can be combined with decentralized tools to create decentralized data pipelines with major, data engineering tools